aMarCruz/jscc/README.md

 ## IMPORTANT

-jscc v1.0 has breaking changes, if you are using a previous version, please read this document before migrating your app.
+jscc v1.0 is a complete rewrite using TypeScript 3.0 and one enhanced set of test.

+This new version offers new characteristics, but has some breaking changes.

 ## Install